Click here to call us +61 2 9929 0226

 Non-Major Defects

-While labelled “non-major,” these defects can still involve substantial rectification costs.
+Although classified as “non-major,” these defects can still lead to significant rectification costs.

 The Dangerous Misconception